 4. Maintenance / Repair

-With purchased on-premise laundry equipment, the owner is responsible for managing scheduled maintenance, repairs, and emergency equipment servicing.
+With purchased on-premises laundry equipment, the owner is responsible for managing scheduled maintenance, repairs, and emergency equipment servicing.
 Often times, renting will include maintenance and repairs as part of the rental agreement.
 This works to the benefit of the equipment provider – keeping the equipment in excellent working order is in their best interests, as they maintain ownership.
 But it also works to the benefit of the business renting the equipment, relieving them of the burden of (potentially expensive) maintenance and repairs.

 For help deciding what’s best for your business, and to learn about how you can rent industry-leading laundry equipment with no upfront capital, contact Laundrylux for a consultation.

-Learn more about our on-premise equipment:
+Learn more about our on-premises equipment:

 Laundrylux is closely monitoring all updates provided by the CDC and other public health agencies following the recent coronavirus outbreak.
 The safety and well-being of our employees, customers, and the community at large is our top priority in these critical times.
 Many major cities, counties, and states across the country have declared laundromats an “essential service” to ensure that communities have access to laundry facilities.Discover the current situation in your area.